jmesa/Fame-Modules/README.md

 # fame
 FAME modules
-* Slack report
+* Slack Report

-Send an HTML report of the last scan to the configured Slack channel.
+Send an HTML/PDF report of the last scan to the configured Slack channel.
-Preliminary proxy support.